What is Vyxeos and how is it used?

 Serious or fatal hypersensitivity reactions, including anaphylactic reactions, have been reported with daunorubicin and cytarabine.
 Monitor patients for hypersensitivity reactions.
 If a mild or moderate hypersensitivity reaction occurs, interrupt or slow the rate of infusion with VYXEOS and manage symptoms.
 If a severe or life-threatening hypersensitivity reaction occurs, discontinue VYXEOS permanently, treat symptoms according to the standard of care, and monitor until symptoms resolve [see DOSAGE AND ADMINISTRATION].

 Daunorubicin has been associated with severe local tissue necrosis at the site of drug extravasation.
 Administer VYXEOS by the intravenous route only.
-Do not administer by intramuscular or subcutaneous route.
+Confirm patency of the intravenous access before administration.
+Do not administer by the intramuscular or subcutaneous route.

 Based on its mechanism of action and findings from animal studies with daunorubicin and cytarabine, VYXEOS can cause embryo-fetal harm when administered to a pregnant woman.
 There are no adequate and well-controlled studies of VYXEOS, daunorubicin, or cytarabine in pregnant women.
 Daunorubicin and cytarabine are reproductive and developmental toxicants in multiple species (mice, rats, and/or dogs), starting at a dose that was approximately 0.02 times the exposure in patients at the recommended human dose on an mg/m² basis.
 Patients should be advised to avoid becoming pregnant while taking VYXEOS.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking this drug, apprise the patient of the potential risk to a fetus.
 Advise females and males of reproductive potential to use effective contraception during treatment and for 6 months following the last dose of VYXEOS [see Use In Specific Populations].